DropSoftCommunity/dropMath/README.md

 <img src="icon.png" align="right" />

+# dropMath

 | :warning:  This Library is under active development and not ready for production yet!   |
 |-----------------------------------------------------------------------------------------|

->!We are looking for more developers.
+>!
+We are looking for more developers.
 Feel free to contribute!

-# dropMath

 > The simple single header math library